-Residential-Blended (Hybrid) and Full Distance Education Student Expectations predetermined time frame according to the respective course syllabi.
-Hybrid and full DE courses require as much, if not more, preparation on the part of the student as face-to-face courses.
+While hybrid and full DE courses provide increased flexibility and convenience to students, the course work is not self-paced.
+The requirements in blended and full DE courses are completed within a predetermined time frame according to the respective course syllabi.
+Blended and full DE courses require as much, if not more, preparation on the part of the student as face-to-face courses.